 - The local Point of Light Masonic Temple jumped on the band wagon many years ago and started a Pancake Breakfast to add to the day.
-The breakfast starts around 5:00 AM and feeds many hundreds of people on "Derby Day".

 - During the Eighties, softball On-The-Ice found its' way into the program.
 Our records are a little sketchy on this but a number of teams from the Central and Southern Tier NYS organized and had a lot of fun on the ice. trophies were awarded and nobody died.
 We have tried to "jump-start" this a few times but it never caught on again.
 Maybe some day!

 - A number of times, weather did not smile down on us and insufficient ice existed on our planned date.
 In each case, the event moved to its' two week postponement schedule.
 That is until . . .

 - Along came 1990 and 1991 - Mild Winters became fashionable and an an insufficient blanket of ice never formed.
 The derby was postponed for two consecutive years.
 1990 was to be our 25th Annual event and all sorts of events, on and off the ice, were planned.
 But after two years in a row of inadequate ice, we lost the momentum and the big celebration never took place.
 At this time, The New York State Crappie Derby took on the name of the Almost-Annual New York State Crappie Derby.